bf2fc6cc711aee1a0c2a/kas-installer/README.md

 provider name and region may be configured in the environment using the `CLOUD_PROVIDER` and `REGION` variables.
 See the `kas-installer-defaults.env` for the default values.

+Depending on the cloud provider configured, additional provider-specific configuration may be required, for example `GCP_API_CREDENTIALS` for the `gcp` `CLOUD_PROVIDER`.
+Please see the documentation corresponding to the version of kas-fleet-manager in use for details.

 ### Deploying to multiple clusters/regions
 In order to allow clients to deploy Kafka clusters to multiple clusters and/or regions, the following parameters must be customized: